Tag Archives: dark fantasy

 Night Captive

 night captive photoI’m both torn and not torn about this book, which I understand is confusing.
 I’m not torn in the sense that I can 100% say with certainty that I did not like this book.
 But I am torn in the sense that this is the first of four and that gives the series a lot of time to improve…or at least grow past the things I hated so much in this first book.
-Should I give the next a chance or not?
+Should I give the next one a chance or not?
 Decision, decisions.

 There are numerous reasons I didn’t like this book.
 But I’ll state upfront that the writing itself seems fine.
 I didn’t even notice any serious editing mishaps.
 And I appreciate the bisexual characters.
-But I just really did not enjoy the overall tone of the book and there were several linguistic quirks that almost drove me to rage.
+But I just really did not enjoy the overall tone of the book, and there were several linguistic quirks that almost drove me to rage.
 Here’s the biggest one.
 The authors refer to Aisha and her ilk as serfs.
 But they aren’t.
 They’re slaves.
 These words do not mean the same thing.
-They cannot be used interchangeably and the characters are not serfs.
+They cannot be used interchangeably, and the characters are not serfs.
 They are property.
 They don’t have any of the rights or protections of serfdom.
 They are slaves.
 And I found Jones and Farrar’s avoidance of the language reprehensible.

 If you are going to be ballsy enough to play with the power dynamic of a master/slave sexual relationship, you shouldn’t skirt around the realities to make it more palatable by wimping out on the language.
 You need to call it what it is.
 Anything less is just skeevy.

 This is only reinforced by the way that Dashiell is referred to as Aisha’s lover.
 He is not her lover.
 She is not his lover.
 He owns her.
 There is no equality.
-There is not relationship outside of his ownership of her.
+There is no relationship outside of his ownership of her.

 Look, I’m not ranting that this is a master/slave dark reverse harem erotic novel.
 I’m not saying these shouldn’t be written.
 I’m ranting that Jones and Farrar wanted the titillation of a master/slave dynamic without being willing to own up to the fact that that is what it is.
 They water it down and artificially present is as something other than slavery.
 And that I have a serious issue with.